Modeling longitudinal data using matrix completion: Simulations

 \subsection{Results}

-The SLI achieves performance similar to \citep{james2000principal}, as presented in Table~\ref{tbl:simulations}.
-The SLR, having access to additional information about $Y$, clearly outperforms other methods validating its correctness.

-In Figure \ref{fig:principal-components} we present the first components derived from both sparse functional PCA and SLI.
-In Figure \ref{fig:example-predictions} we present example predictions from all four methods.
+The SLI and PG methods achieve performance similar to fPCA \citep{james2000principal} but they are substantially faster as presented in Figure \ref{fig:performance}.
+In Figure \ref{fig:principal-components} we present the first components derived from both fPCA and SLI.
 In Figure \ref{fig:estimated-rank}, we present the estimated rank and cross-validation error of one of the simulation runs.